Pinafore/nlp-hw/project/README.md

 Have the person whose last name is alphabetically last submit the proposal on the submit server.
 Late days cannot be used on this assignment.

+Before the proposal is due, please [sign up to talk with the professor](https://doodle.com/poll/3u9u49g6afhf8st8).

 Update
 ======================